 A New Horizon

 Pharmacists have the potential to truly make a difference in the lives of their customers.
 They already play an active role in educating patients about their illnesses, medications, and side effects.
 They already have an educational and supportive relationship with their customers and community.
 So why not take the next step and combine the expertise of a pharmacist and the skills of a health coach?

-A pharmacist as health coach can make a big impact on the overall health and wellness of their customers and community.
+A pharmacist as a health coach can make a big impact on the overall health and wellness of their customers and community.
 They can increase overall pharmacy business by providing new services.
 They provide accessibility that other healthcare facilities cannot.
 But most importantly, they can utilize their existing customer relationships to help others along their journey to a healthier lifestyle.

-Dr. Sandra Scheinbaum recently joined Lauren Castle, Pharm.D. of Functional Medicine Pharmacists Alliance to discuss how to integrate pharmacy and health coaching to create unique practice models that maximize the strengths of each modality in the functional medicine care team in order to reduce healthcare costs and optimize patient outcomes.
+Dr. Sandra Scheinbaum recently joined Lauren Castle, Pharm.D. of Functional Medicine Pharmacists Alliance to discuss how to integrate pharmacy and health coaching to create unique practice models that maximize the strengths of each modality in the functional medicine care team to reduce healthcare costs and optimize patient outcomes.
 Watch the video below:

 If you’re interested in having a transformational impact on the wellness landscape, consider becoming a health coach today.
 Learn more about the FMCA Health Coach Certification Program, or schedule a call with our Admissions team who are ready to answer any of your questions.

 Our Latest Blogs

 - Read Full Article: Recipe: Sweet Potato Crust Quiche

 - Read Full Article: Alumni Spotlight: Kwan Lieu

 The Romance Prescription: Exploring Love, Fertility and Preconception Health, with Dr. Kalea WattlesRead Full Article: The Romance Prescription: Exploring Love, Fertility and Preconception Health, with Dr. Kalea Wattles